Alex9779/IKEA-Samla-Inserts/README.md

 ## WARNING!!!
 WIP!!!
 This is still work-in-progress!
 Pull requests welcome!

-I did a lot of test prints and now the 5 liters seems to be really good.
+I did a lot of test prints and finally I printed a whole set for each box size!

-11 liters are also find, maybe a little more fine tuning needed.

-I still didn't print a 22 liters insert or a whole set for a box so just a test print which looks promising.
+Measures look good, very good to me, no great adjustments needed anymore!
+Happy printing!

 ## Usage
 - Get and install [OpenSCAD](https://www.openscad.org/).